JeffreyYu2018/personal-websitev3/source/_posts/tokyo-blog-part-iii-relaxation-ramen-and-red-lights.md

 After a full day exploring Asakusa until 3:00 am, the only thing on my mind was getting into my bed and sleeping in.
 I guess that's one of the perks of not planning ahead – you're totally free to take a day off to rest!

 I think something that gets overlooked while traveling is taking time to just stop and recover.
 When you look at social media you only see the highlights of people's trips – the beautiful views, the stunning historical sites.
 What you don't see are the miles of walking and travel to get those pictures.
-In the first three days I had been in Tokyo, I had walked over 11 miles – **each day.** My feet weren't even sore at that point – putting a little pressure on any part of my heel felt like someone was scraping a slab of concrete against it.
+In the first three days I had been in Tokyo, I had walked over 11 miles – **each day.** My feet weren't even sore at that point – putting a little pressure on any part of my heel felt like someone was scraping it with a slab of concrete.
 Needless to say, the largest thing I wanted at that moment was just some time to myself, in my room, to give my battered feet a much deserved break.

 Since most stores were closed on New Years Day, I didn't really have an opportunity to go out and shop, so it was the perfect time to take a slow day and catch up on some work I had been neglecting.
 I slept in (a rare luxury while traveling), I bought souvenirs for my friends and family, and I worked on my HUT seminar.

 ![A variety of different flavored Kit Kats at my local Don Quixote](/images/kit_kats.jpg)

 > ###### *An entire section dedicated to wacky flavored Kit Kats at my local Don Quixote.
-I personally bought the purple yam, sake, and matcha (of course) flavored boxes!*
+I personally bought the purple yam, sake, and matcha flavored boxes!*

 ![Rubber chickens at Don Quixote](/images/rubber_chickens.jpg)

 > ###### *I was tempted to get one for the Davenport Pops Orchestra's next concert, but I decided against it.
-Sorry, Twoset Violin.*
+Sorry Twoset.*

 ![Special New -Jukusei Ramen](/images/shio_ramen.jpg)

-> ###### *This type of shio ramen, Special new -Jukusei Ramen, was so oishi (good) that I took a picture of the menu item on my phone so I would remember to order it next time I came to Japan.*
+> ###### *This type of shio ramen,Jukusei Ramen, was so oishi (delicious) that I took a picture of the menu item on my phone so I would be able to order the exact same thing next time I came to Japan.*

-Overall, it was a restful and relaxing day – exactly what the doctor ordered.
-No regrets.
+Overall, it was a restful and relaxing day, of which I have no regrets.

-## Odaiba: the best part of Tokyo and my favorite part of the trip
+## Odaiba: a sparkling gem in Tokyo

 *P.S.
 It was at this point that I realized that I should archive all of the things I did in an Instagram story.
 If you want another perspective of my trip to Tokyo, check out my Instagram linked in the sidebar!*

-The next thing to do on my agenda was to check out Odaiba, the hipster, entertainment-filled island in Tokyo bay.
-I had drafted a list of things to do beforehand, but the day of, I decided just to walk around to what looked neat.
+The next thing to do on my agenda was to check out Odaiba, the hipster, entertainment-filled island in Tokyo Bay.
+I had drafted a list of things to do in the neighborhood beforehand, but the day of, I decided just to walk around and explore what looked neat.
 Little did I know that Odaiba would turn out to be the coolest place I would visit during my entire trip.

 ![Unko (poop) museum in DiverCity Mall, Tokyo](/images/unko_museum.jpg)

-> ###### *Unko (poop) musejm in DiverCity Mall, Tokyo.
-The only place to fetishize and make poop kawaii: Japan.*
+> ###### *Unko (poop) museum in DiverCity Mall.
+Props to Japan for doing what I didn't think was possible: making poop kawaii.*

 ![Life-sized Gundam statue in DiverCity Tokyo Plaza](/images/gundam_statue.jpg)